runios1/BikeRental/README.md

 ### Home Page

 The home page is the main landing page for the website.
 It provides navigation to other pages and features buttons for uploading a bike for rent and renting a bike.
+It also has a navigation bar with buttons that lead to the different pages in the website.

-### My Bikes Page
+# My Bikes Page

-The My Bikes page allows users to view all the bikes they have uploaded for rent.
-Users can edit the details of their bikes from this page and remove bikes as needed.
+The "My Bikes" page is a dedicated section of the application where users can view and manage the bikes they have listed for rent.
+This page provides a comprehensive overview of all the bikes listed by the user, including their current status and any rental requests they have received.

+Key features of the "My Bikes" page include:

+- **View All Listed Bikes**: Users can see a list of all their listed bikes, including details such as the bike's name, type, rental price, and availability status.
+This list is dynamically generated and updated.

+- **Manage Rental Requests**: For each listed bike, users can view and manage the rental requests they have received.
+They can accept or reject requests.

+- **Remove Bike**: Users also have the option to remove a bike from their list.
+This is particularly useful if the bike is no longer available for rent.

+- **Update Bike Details**: Users can update the details of their listed bikes, such as the rental price or availability status.

+# My Requests Page

+The "My Requests" page is a dedicated section of the application where users can view and manage their bike rental requests.
+This page provides a comprehensive overview of all the requests made by the user, including their current status.

+Key features of the "My Requests" page include:

+- **View All Requests**: Users can see a list of all their bike rental requests, including details such as the bike's name, rental period, and the status of the request (pending, accepted, or rejected).

+- **Request Status**: Each request is accompanied by its current status.
+The status can be "pending" if the request is still being processed, "accepted" if the request has been approved, or "rejected" if the request was not approved.

+- **Contact Information**: For accepted requests, users can view the contact information of the bike owner.
+This feature is hidden by default for privacy reasons, but users can view the information by clicking on the "Show Contact Info" button.
+In this way the owner's privacy is reserved while the renter and the owner can comunicate the details of the rent when permition is granted.

+- **Remove Request**: Users also have the option to remove a request from their list.
+This is particularly useful if a request has been rejected or if the user decides not to proceed with a request.

 ### Upload Page